-In the last decade, whether we wanted it or not, technology and the internet have become part of our lives.
-With the elderly, the majority have interacted and interact at least once a day with a device connected to the Internet.
+In the last decade, whether we wanted to or not, technology and the internet have become part of our lives.
+With the exception of the elderly, most have interacted and are interacting at least once a day with a device connected to the Internet.

 On the internet you can do almost anything.
 From Online dating and marriage, up to bank transfers, control air conditioning and household elective remote feeding cat or dog, The acquisition of movable and immovable property, and even controlling heartbeat for the sick.